January 4, 2006

 Philosophically, I'm against inundating mildly interested parties with

-incessant streams of mildly relevant correspondences.
-Such practices
+incessant streams of mildly relevant correspondence.
+Such practice

-amount to impositions under the guise of "well intentions."
+amounts to imposition under the guise of "well intentions."

 Virtually all of my past memos were sent to very selected individuals.